camshaft/bolero/book/src/cli-installation.md

 # CLI Installation

-`bolero` provides a CLI program to execute fuzz tests, [`cargo-bolero`](https://crates.io/crates/cargo-bolero).
+`bolero` provides a CLI program to execute tests, [`cargo-bolero`](https://crates.io/crates/cargo-bolero).
 It can be installed globally with cargo:

 ```bash
 $ cargo install cargo-bolero -f